tryingsomestuff/Minic/README.md

 * 0.30 : add a simple mobility term inside evaluation
 * 0.31 : not much
 * 0.32 : fix bug in eval
-* 0.33 : move aggressive SEE, better move sorting, better time control.
+* 0.33 : more aggressive SEE, better move sorting, better time control.
 Preparing for Syzygy endgame table and end-game helpers KQK, KRK and KBNK.